COLLECTING & IDENTIFYING SEAWEEDS 2026

 Outline Course Programme:

-The course will start at 0915 on Tuesday 7th May and end at 1500 on Friday 10th May (Sites chosen for field visits may vary depending on weather conditions etc).
+The course will start at 0915 on Saturday 16th May and end at 1500 on Tuesday 19th May (Sites chosen for field visits may vary depending on weather conditions etc).

 Day 1 – Introductory lecture followed by a field trip to a local shore for collection and later laboratory identification.